Click here to use the PNW Mushroom Pictorial Key

 Kindle Fire instructions

 Extract the PNWMushrooms.zip file on your laptop (for Windows, right click on it and choose "Extract All...").
 This will create a PNWMushrooms.htm file and a PNWMushrooms folder.
-Copy these 2 things to your Kindle's "Documents" folder.
+Copy these 2 items to your Kindle's "Documents" folder.
 (Delete any older version you might have first).
-Don't let your Kindle go to sleep during the copy, as it will take a while, so keep using it.
+Don't let your Kindle go to sleep or lock during the copy, as it will take a while, so keep using it.

-Go to the "Settings" screen on your Kindle Fire (the menu is found by swiping down from the top of the screen on Fire OS 4.5.2 on the Fire HD 7).
-Select "Applications" (or "Device" on older models) and turn ON "Apps from Unknown Sources" (or "Allow Installation of Applications" on older models.)
+Go to the "Settings" screen on your Kindle Fire by swiping down from the top of the screen and choosing the "gear wheel" icon (on Fire OS 5.6 on the Fire HD 7).
+Turn on "Apps from Unknown Sources".
+This option can probably be found under the "Security" tab (or "Applications" or "Device" on older models).
+Older models may call the option "Allow Installation of Applications".

-Using Firefox Aurora, browse to "file:" (just type that in the address bar) and then navigate into "storage" then "sdcard0", then "documents" (different Kindles may be slightly different).
+Using Firefox, browse to "file:///storage" (just type that in the address bar) and then navigate into "sdcard0", then "documents" (different Kindles may be slightly different).
 Click on PNWMushrooms.htm.

 You can make a bookmark in your browser to make it easier to return to the key without having to type "file:///..." each time.
 See your browser's instructions.